rmadar/isingmodel2d/README.md

 # Ising Model at Two Dimension

 This repository hots a python implementation of the Ising model in 2 dimensions, exploring phase transition physics.
+The simulation allows for:
+  + external magnetic field
+  + anisotropy between x and y direction
+  + more interacting neighboors

 |  Magnetization(T) |  2-points correlation  |
 |:-----------------:|:----------------------:|